lscherger/World_Weather_Analysis/README.md

 ## Summary
 In this analysis, I practiced calling APIs for weather and geocode data.
-The results were created by using maps with marker layers from Google Maps.
+The results were created with marker layer maps from Google Maps.
 In another iteration of this analysis, I would consider also displaying most popular tourist season dates for the destination.
 Another interesting data point to consider would be average plane prices from the user's home city to each destination.